Spraglespett sweater (Norwegian pattern)

-Yarn package for Spraglespett sweater from @runastrikk.
-Here you get the original yarn used in the recipe.
+Yarn kit for Spraglespett sweater from @runastrikk.
+Here you get the original yarn used in the pattern.
 The sweater is knitted in 1 strand of thick pure merino wool together with 1 strand of lace mohair/silk.
 The recipe is included.

 If you want to knit the sweater longer than the pattern suggests, either on the body or the sleeves, you must go up a size.